markzero27/core-kit/README.md

 #### Example of Dependency Usage in a View Model

-You can inject dependencies into your view model by resolving them when needed.
+You can inject dependencies into your view model using the `@Inject` property wrapper.
 Here’s how it might look in a view model:

 ```swift
 @Inject private var getProductUseCase: GetProductUseCaseProtocol